osrf/gazebo_tutorials/physics_params/tutorial.md

 1. `min_step_size` The time duration which advances with each time step of the dynamics engine.
 The value of `min_step_size` is no larger than the `max_step_size` under the `physics` element.
-If this left unspecified, the default value will be the `max_step_size` under `physics` element.
+If this is left unspecified the default value will be the `max_step_size` under `physics` element.

 1. `iters` The number of iterations for the solver to run for each time step.
-In general, a larger number results in better accuracy at the cost of slower simulation, but not always guaranteed.
-Note that this parameter is only meaningful to `quick` solver, `world` solver doesn't use this parameter.
+In general, a larger number results in better accuracy at the cost of slower simulation, but this is not guaranteed.
+Note that this parameter is only meaningful to `quick` solver; `world` solver doesn't use this parameter.

-1. `precon_iters` This parameter only applies to the `quick` solver, which is the number of iterations used for preconditioning before solving the problem.
-The preconditioning strategy is disabled by default and therefore, this parameter is not used.
-As mentioned in the sdformat specifications, this is an experimental parameter.
+1. `precon_iters` This parameter only applies to the `quick` solver.
+It is the number of iterations used for preconditioning before solving the problem.
+The preconditioning strategy is disabled by default and therefore this parameter is not used.
+As mentioned in the sdformat specifications this is an experimental parameter.

 1. `sor` Successive Over-Relaxation parameter.
 This is used by `quick` solver only.